anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

 - for any validator, all the following fields are required:
   - `validator/{validator_address}/consensus_key`
   - `validator/{validator_address}/state`
-  - `validator/{validator_address}/deltas`: the change in the amount of self-bonds and delegations to this validator per epoch, may contain negative delta values when unbonding
+  - `validator/{validator_address}/deltas`: the change in the amount of self-bonds and delegations to this validator per epoch, may contain negative delta values due to unbonding
   - `validator/{validator_address}/total_unbonded`: sum of unbonded bonds from this validator, needed to determine the amount slashed in each epoch that it affects when a slash is applied
   - `validator/{validator_address}/validator_rewards_product`: a rewards product that is used to find the updated amount for self-bonds with staking rewards added to this validator - the past epoched data has to be kept indefinitely
   - `validator/{validator_address}/delegation_rewards_product`: similar to `validator_rewards_product`, but for delegations with commissions subtracted - the past epoched data also has to be kept indefinitely